-2. Specific Clothing Requirements (instructor & participant):
+2. Specific Clothing Requirements (Instructor & Participant):

-- Sturdy closed-toe footwear - Jewellery removed with long hair tied back and out of the way - Long shorts or trousers with no loose clothing that is an entrapment risk during the activity - The instructor should be in costume to add value to the activity
+- Sturdy closed-toe footwear - Jewellery removed with long hair tied back and out of the way - Long shorts or trousers with no loose clothing that is an entrapment risk during the activity

 3. Session Preparation